Our Design Process

 Once you approve the design, we will proceed to create technical drawings for a building permit and general contractor bidding.

-• Project Consultant Coordination (structural/civil engineer, energy analyst, landscape architect)
+• Project Consultant Coordination (structural engineer, civil engineer, energy analyst, landscape architect)

 • Building Permit Plan Set